 Start with a texture that mimics your natural hair.
-When first starting out with weaves it’s beneficial to pick something similar to your natural hair because it aids it looking more natural.
+When first starting out with weaves it’s beneficial to pick something similar to your natural hair because it will look more natural.

 When detangling, start from the bottom of the hair and work your way up.
-This does less damage on your hair and allows for tangles to be slowly removed for the hair strand.
+This does less damage to your hair and allows for tangles to be slowly removed from the hair strand.